Sheree ClementNew York, NY

 Sheree’s music shares stories, often with multiple, conflicting narratives and re-tellings, in sequence or concurrently.
 The music peers into the emotional space within the stories, to tell the truths within.
 She has written for a wide range of ensembles, from large orchestra, sinfonietta, pierrot-plus, string quartet, chorus, and voice, plus analog and digitally generated fixed media and chamber opera.
 She lives in New York City.

-She has completed commissioned works for Lois Martin, viola, Saar Berger, horn, Parnassus, The Jubal Trio, the Orchestra of the League of Composers, and APNM.
+She has completed commissioned works for APNM/ Ensemble Pi, The Orchestra of the League of Composers, Janet Smarr Pape, mezzo-soprano, Lois Martin, viola, Saar Berger, horn, Parnassus and The Jubal Trio.
 Eliza Garth’s recording of Sheree’s Thirteen Piano Preludes is available on Albany Records.
 Her Chamber Concerto, for sinfonietta, is available on CRI /New World Records.

 Sheree grew up in the West Hills neighborhood of Baltimore, Maryland.
 She studied Piano, Musicianship and Composition at the Peabody Preparatory Division, and continued her studies at the University of Michigan School of Music and then Columbia University, where she created work in the Columbia-Princeton Electronic Music Center.
 Her awards include a Goddard Lieberson Award from the American Academy and Institute of Arts & Letters and a Fellowship from the John Simon Guggenheim Foundation.